Flipping pan-tastic way to win £200 in South Yorkshire

 If you're simply the best, batter than all the rest, South Yorkshire kitchenware stores are place for you.

-ProCook's Meadowhall outlet is among those county-wide hosting pancake flipping competitions until Shrove Tuesday, here accompanied by easy to follow recipe advice and suggested top ten toppings.
+ProCook's Doncaster Lakeside and Sheffield Meadowhall outlets are among those hosting pancake flipping competitions until Shrove Tuesday, here accompanied by easy to follow recipe advice and suggested top ten toppings.

 Continuing a yearly tradition, brand bosses want to discoverer before February 28 which customers can flip a pancake most times in one minute in bid to beat last year’s winner, who tossed top score 119 in under 60 seconds.